slashlost-found/HiJack/README.md

 # HiJack
 Hey, Jack,

-This is a backdoor transmitted through and Evil Twin that will hijack your victims webcam.
+This is a backdoor transmitted through and Evil Twin that will hijack your victim's webcam.

+To install:

+git clone

+chmod +x install.sh
+sudo ./install.sh